 FAQ 11.
 My internship has been suspended or closed until further notice.
 What should I do?

 The student should update their Internship Course instructor and the Center for Career Development.

 If the internship site ‘closes’ and suspends student interns: Students should check in with their internship site supervisor to see how they might be able to continue any of their projects off-site.

 If the site supervisor cannot provide a remote project, the student should work with the internship course instructor who can assign an assignment, project, or research project that will allow the student to complete their hours.

-FAQ 12: I have additional questions regarding internships that I need to be answered who should I contact?
+FAQ 12.
+I have additional questions regarding internships that I need answered who should I contact?